 Location-independent learning allows for frequent practice

-Greatly extended training due to online support
+Greatly extended training through online support

 Examples from Practice: Successful Blended Learning Projects